About domains

 IMPORTANT: This feature is enabled by default for all accounts created on or after September 16, 2025.
 If you created your account before this date, contact support@fastly.com.

-Click Domains from the navigation sidebar to access the Domain management page.
-The Domain management page lets you add a domain, procure a Fastly-managed TLS certificate, and associate a domain to a service, all at the same time.
-These domains are versionless, which means they aren't tied to a specific service version.
-This lets you add your domain to Fastly even if you're not ready to link it to a service and make changes to the domain without having to increment a service version.
-There is also no limit to the number of domains you can add to your service.
+Domains that aren't tied to a specific Fastly service version are called versionless domains.
+These domains are managed separately from your service, which means you can add a domain to Fastly even if you're not ready to link it to a service and make changes to the domain without having to increment a service version.
+There's no limit to the number of versionless domains you can add to your service.

 Delegating versionless domains to other accounts